sparktsang/sparktsang.github.io/_posts/get-the-weapons.md

 But this defiant thought, of course, could only be kept in my heart.
 I had lost all desire for a future.
 I held the system in utter contempt.
 I had no desire to argue with it, and the world, it seemed, had no need for my voice.
 I expected nothing from the world, and nothing from myself.

 So I drifted.
-I did the bare minimum, carefully calibrating my efforts to achieve grades that were just good enough to get into a decent university—one that, ironically, was ranked in the global top 50 at the time.
+I did the bare minimum, carefully calibrating my efforts to achieve grades that were just good enough to get into a decent university—one that was ranked in the global top 50.
 I randomly enrolled in Cultural Studies, a subject many considered a fallback option.

 I had no idea what Cultural Studies was.